-6. Tap the JBL Flip 4 Speaker Entry in the My Devices List
+6. Tap the JBL Flip 4 Entry in the My Devices List

-The JBL Flip 4 entry is the last item on the list shown in the last screenshot.
+The JBL Flip 4 entry is the last item on the list that we see in the last screenshot.

-Then, the JBL Flip 4 device screen shows, as seen next.
+Then, the JBL Flip 4 device screen shows, as we see next.

 7. Tap the Forget This Device Option

 When you tap the Forget This Device link, you then get the Forget “JBL Flip 4” prompt, as shown next.

 Tapping OK removes the JBL Flip 4 data from the mobile device.
 This stops that device from looking for the speaker with that name, the next time you turn its Bluetooth on.